ededejr/simple-blockchain/README.md

 # A Simple Blockchain in Typescript

-A simple POC for implementing a Blockchain with typescript.
+A simple POC for implementing a basic Blockchain in Typescript.
 There's a couple of different versions in here extending the capabilities of how this might be used.

 * `BlockChain`: The simplest version of the block chain which keeps all data in an in-memory `Chain`.
 * `VerifiedBlockChain`: The next step, adding in block verification and mining.